 The most unusual thing we did was kayak in the desert.
 A stretch of the Salt River near Phoenix makes for a pleasant half-day trip.
-We did a guided trip run by REI Co-op in Scottsdale who use inflatable kayaks which are stable but have a lot of give to them if you encounter low water or other obstacles.
+We did a guided trip run by REI Co-op in Scottsdale who use inflatable kayaks that are stable but have a lot of give to them if you encounter low water or other obstacles.
 Our guide Mike indicated that he has used these kayaks in class 3 rapids.

 Our trip was quite easy-going.
 We mostly just steered in the steady current, yet there were enough riffles, minor rapids, and obstacles to keep things interesting.
-And we happened to see a bald eagle perched on a high tree, a great blue heron stalking the shoreline, and a few other birds along the way.
+And we happened to see a bald eagle perched on a high tree, a great blue heron stalking the shoreline, and other birds along the way.

-3) Take a hike in the Desert
+3) Take a Hike in the Desert

 Hikers are spoiled for choice with a series of trails in parks scattered throughout the city and nearby.
 Usery Mountain Regional Park in Mesa offers extensive hikes, some with sweeping views, a nature centre, and even a campground if you fancy sleeping in the desert.

 Another area we enjoyed was the McDowell Sonoran Preserve in Scottsdale, a vast natural area with an extensive network of trails and free admission as a bonus.
 It covers over 30,000 acres and 225 miles (360 km) of trails, so you can do some serious hiking if you like.
 For a more leisurely stroll, the trails close to the preserve entrance are excellent as well.
-Plan on being near the entrance near sunset (the preserve closes at sunset) to photograph the low sun washing a warm glow across the desert or providing spectacular backlighting on the cacti.
+Plan on being near the entrance near sunset (the preserve closes at sunset) to photograph the low sun washing a warm glow across the desert, or providing spectacular backlighting on the cacti.

 4) Visit the Hole-in-the-Rock